-As the community quarantines see no hints of abating, it’s important now more than ever to be resourceful.
-While everything seems to be limited, there are ways to make the most of whatever necessities we have left.
+As community quarantines see no hints of abating, it’s important now more than ever to be resourceful.
+While everything seems to be limited, there are ways to make the most of whatever necessities we have.
 Follow these simple steps to make your food last longer.

 Follow the FIFO rule

-The First In First Out (FIFO) rule isn’t only for professional kitchens, you can also make it a regular practice in your home.
+The First In First Out (FIFO) rule isn’t only for professional kitchens, you can also make it a regular practice at home.
 A good tip would be to place newer food items at the back of your refrigerator or pantry while the older ones go to the front.
-Put fresh food, dairy and soon-to-expire canned goods and pasta in spots where you can easily grab them.
-Freezing them can be a good way to improve their shelf life.
-Arranging your food can help you categorize what needs to be used first.
-Make this a moving inventory.
+Put fresh food, dairy, and soon-to-expire canned goods and pasta in spots where you can easily grab them.
+Freezing them can be a good way to improve shelf life.
+Arranging your food can help you categorize what needs to be used first but make this a moving inventory.

 Consume fresh produce first

-- Store onion and garlic stored in dark, dry places to prolong their shelf life
+- Store onion and garlic in dark, dry places to prolong shelf life

-- Wash berries in a one part vinegar, three parts water solution to kill bacteria left on the fruit and reduce the chance of anything else growing on it
+- Wash berries in a one part vinegar, three parts water solution to kill bacteria left on the fruit and reduce chances of anything else growing on it

-- Remove roots from vegetables as these can steal the nutrients already present and thus result to an early dying out
+- Remove roots from vegetables as these can steal the nutrients already present and thus result in early dying out

-- Put leafy vegetables with a kitchen towel to absorb as much moisture as possible
+- Put leafy vegetables in a kitchen towel to absorb as much moisture as possible

 - Keep bananas in bunches and tightly wrap a plastic cling film around the stalks to keep ethylene (a ripening hormone) from reaching the rest of the fruit